openownership/openownership.beta/_visualisation/optional/metadata.md

 | Metadata Type              | Explanation
 | ----------------------------
-| Regime of Jurisdiction     | Which Regime (e.g. country) has jurisdiction over this Party?
+| Jurisdiction               | Which State (e.g. country) has jurisdiction over this Party?
 | Disclosure Status          | Has this Party fully disclosed its beneficial ownership information?
 | Below Disclosure Threshold | Is this Party below the threshold for disclosure?
 {: .unstriped }